flhofer/docker_tutorial/#1_Container/README.md

 ```sh
 docker run --name cont2 -v "$PWD":/home/myapp -it 981dd3fd5830
 ```
-$PWD in Unix environments is the current working directory.
-You can also use ".".
-For fol Windows, use forward slash `/` instead of `\` as it might make some issues.
+`$PWD` in Unix environments is the current working directory.
+You can also use `.`.
+For Windows, use forward slashes `/` instead of `\` because backslashes may cause issues.

 Now, every time we start `cont2`, the container accesses the actual file on disk.
-If you try to change it, you will see the program's changes if you restart it.
+If you change it, you will see the program changes when you restart it.
 Volumes support different modes, including remote drives, etc. This direct connection (bind) is only one mode.
 A volume might also just be mounted in one container and serve as closed external storage.
-Like images and containers, volumes can be created and managed in the docker command line with the subcommand `volume`.
+Like images and containers, volumes can be created and managed in the Docker command line with the subcommand `volume`.
 Try it out.
 Additional configurations are described in the [volumes][4] reference.

 :grey_question: Why should a container have a volume that is exclusive and not accessible?
 What might be the purpose?

-Type 2 resources of a container can be changed at runtime.
+Type-2 resources of a container can be changed at runtime.
 We can set them with `docker run` at creation or with `docker update` later on.
-For example let's try to set the CPU assigned to `cont2`.
+For example, let's try to set the CPU assigned to `cont2`.

 ```sh
 docker update --cpu-quota 1000 --cpu-period 1000000 cont2